Unrepl/unrepl/README.md

 A REPL-centric approach to tooling.

+## Status

+This document is a work in progress.
+A companion implementation is available in the `unrepl.core` namespace.

+Use `(unrepl.core/start-repl)` to start an unrepl insde a regular repl.
+Type `exit` to exit back to the original repl.

 ## Background

 Imagine a protocol so flexible that you can upgrade it to anything you want.